 The shutter was 4 seconds, ISO 400 at f/10.

-At some point in your career as a tourist, you’re going to find yourself at some sort of viewpoint at the top of a building or tower.
-There are a few in Tokyo, some in New York, Las Vegas, Toronto, etc. The one thing they always have in common is they block you in by tinted glass and they rarely let you use a tripod.
+At some point in your career as a tourist, you’ll find yourself at some viewpoint at the top of a building or tower.
+There are a few in Tokyo, New York, Las Vegas, and Toronto.
+The one thing they always have in common is that they block you in with tinted glass and rarely let you use a tripod.

 Stabilizing The Shot

 The first thing you have to do is figure out a way to stabilize your camera.
 For this shot, I ended up using my lens case.
-Then I was able to sort of press the lens against the glass window.
-That helped eliminate any vertical and horizontal movement as well as any vibrations.
-Since the lens case was by no means sturdy.
+Then, I was able to press the lens against the glass window.
+That helped eliminate any vertical and horizontal movement as well as any vibrations since the lens case was by no means sturdy.

-If I wasn’t in Japan and already two pounds overweight on my luggage I probably would have brought a steady bag or something similar.
+If I hadn’t been in Japan and already had two pounds overweight in my luggage, I probably would have brought a steady bag or something similar.

 Eliminating Reflections

-Next, I had to eliminate as much reflection off the glass as possible.
+Next, I had to eliminate as much reflection from the glass as possible.

-There is when it’s nice to have an extra set of hands.
+There are times when it’s nice to have an extra set of hands.
 But I didn’t.
-So I ended up using a combination of my scarf with my hat, wrapped around the lens to block out any light.
+So, I ended up using a combination of my scarf and hat wrapped around the lens to block out any light.

-Even though the lens was against the glass, the glass is thick so you still have to deal with reflections.
-I clearly failed to remove them all.
+Even though the lens was against the glass, the glass is thick, so you still have to deal with reflections.
+I clearly failed to remove all of them.

 Next – Processing and getting the crazy colors out of the tinted glass.